PacktPublishing/Kubernetes-Secrets-Handbook/ch01/example02/readme.md

 ```
 pod/busybox created
 ```
+Make sure that you have created the ```ConfigMap``` object in the previous seciont or the ```Pod``` creation will fail.

 Check the container logs:
 ```
 kubectl logs busybox
 ```
 ```
-my secret token is mysUp3rDup3rTok3n
+running dev version and the secret token is mysUp3rDup3rTok3n
 ```

-Here it is, our API token!
+Here it is, our app-environment info and API token!

 ## Secure or not?
 ### Get a view from etcd